peku33/MinGWCppAutoBuilder/README.md

 # MinGWCppAutoBuilder
-Simple program written in C# for automated building of less complicated projects
+Simple program written in C# for automated building of less complicated projects.
+Projects are expected to be in following format:

+	Top Directory
+		Some directories containing non-main .cpp and .hpp files Maybe more files?
+		Even more directories with classes
+		Directory with useless files

+		Main1.cpp
+		Main2.cpp
+		MainWithAnotherName.cpp
+		Bin directory (will be automaticaly created)
+		BuildProject.bat (see below)

+After running BuildProject.bat this program will produce:

+	Bin/*.o (for all .cpp files found)
+	Bin/Main1.o
+	Bin/Main2.o
+	Bin/MainWithAnotherName.o
+	Bin/Main1.exe
+	Bin/Main2.exe
+	Bin/MainWithAnotherName.exe

-# How to build?
+# How to make this projetc from source?
-Just run Make.bat which will produce pAutoCompiler.exe
+Just run Make.bat which will produce pAutoCompiler.exe.
+If any errors occurs modify the bat and provide valid path to c# compiler (csc.exe)

 # How to use?
 Create BuildProject.bat (or any other name) in directory containing yout project files.
 Put there <"Path to pAutoCompiler.exe" "Path to MinGW\bin directory">.
 See BuildProject.sample.bat for details.
+Also see top of this README for details.
-Run
+Run created bat.

 # How does it work?
 1. Looks for all .cpp files in directory with .bat - those are expected to have definition of main() inside.